NightFright2k19/doom_sbardef/README.md

 **<a href="https://github.com/fabiangreffrath/woof" target= "_blank">Woof!</a> is the intended port for this mod (as there are currently no other "non-Nightdive" ports which support SBARDEF).**<br><br>

-How to use:
+**How to use:**
-- Unzip the archive into your Woof! installation directory.
+1) Unzip the archive into your Woof! installation directory.
 Files will be copied into the proper autoload subdirectories.
+2a) Without extras.wad: Launch Woof! normally.
+2b) With extras.wad: Launch Woof! with command line parameter **-noextras**
-- Launch Woof! and keep pressing F5 until you get to the HUD you want.<br><br>
+3) When ingame, keep pressing F5 until you get to the HUD you want.<br><br>

 Available variants: